emschu/oerc/README.md

 To get an impression of the data there is an **Angular example frontend**.

-Note: The public law web pages this software needs to access are restricted to certain geographic IP regions.
+Note: The public-law web pages this software needs to access are restricted to certain geographic IP regions.

 ## Requirements
 - JRE 8/11